ecreates/ecreates/README.md

 <div align="center">

-<h3> System to combat anti-social behaviours of fingernail biting and nose picking whilst using a computer<br>
+<h3> System to resist and remove anti-social behaviours of fingernail biting and nose picking whilst using a computer<br>

 </div>